-ADB and fastboot are the tools used to send terminal commands to your Android phone via a computer while connected through a USB cable.
+ADB and Fastboot are the tools used to send terminal commands to your Android phone via a computer while connected through a USB cable.
 Although, both serve different functions but can be installed at the same time.
 Below is a quick breakdown of what these tools are and what do they do.

-- Android Debug Bridge (ADB): This tool allows you to send a wide array of terminal commands — including but not limited to basic Linux shell commands, plus some speciality developer commands — to your phone at just about any time (as long as you have debugging enabled on your phone).
+- Android Debug Bridge (ADB): This tool allows you to send a wide array of terminal commands — including but not limited to basic Linux shell commands, plus some specialty developer commands — to your phone at just about any time (as long as you have debugging enabled on your phone).
 You can send commands while the phone is turned on and booted, or even when it’s in recovery mode.
-While ADB is often used in conjunction with rooting or modifying your phone, you can use ADB to send terminal commands to unrooted devices as well. // Lifehacker
+While ADB is often used in conjunction with rooting or modifying your phone, you can use ADB to send terminal commands to unrooted devices as well. ~ Lifehacker

 For example, you can copy files from your computer to Android storage by using “ADB push ironman3.Mkv /sd card/Movies/” command.

 fastboot flash recovery twrp.img” (twrp.img should be located in the same folder).

 Both of these tools come with the Android SDK.
 However, that’s an extremely large download that, frankly, most users who are interested in ADB and fastboot don’t need.
 Fortunately, Google recently made it easy to get these two without all the junk.

-Install ADB and Fastboot
+Install ADB and Fastboot tool on Windows 10

 Google made a relatively small package called “Platform-tools” that includes ADB and Fastboot along with some other utilities.

 Step 1.
-ADB Download Windows 10
+Download Google SDK Tools for Windows 10

-Google named Platform Tools package that includes Fastboot, ADB and other utilities. to download the Platform-tools package visit this page, These are the separate package for Windows, Linux and Mac.
+Google named Platform Tools package that includes Fastboot, ADB and other utilities.
+To download the Platform-tools package visit this page, These are the separate package for Windows, Linux, and Mac.

 Step 2.
-Open It
+Run

-Navigate to the Platform Tools folder, Right click and choose “open command prompt” from here.
+Navigate to the Platform Tools folder, Right-click, and choose “open command prompt” from here.
 If you see Powershell option instead on the command prompt, use this guide.

-To use ADB commands you must enable “USB Debugging” feature on your phone, otherwise, it won’t work.
+To use ADB commands you must enable “USB Debugging” feature on your phone.
+Otherwise, it won’t work.